 What happens with the expiration date after a successful domain transfer?

-Examples are .uk, .nl, .es and .se.
+Examples: .uk, .nl, .es and .se.

-Examples are .eu and all the gTLDs (.com, .net, .org etc).
+Examples: .eu, .fr and all the gTLDs (.com, .net, .org etc).